intrinio/csharp-sdk/docs/SecurityApi.md

             Configuration.Default.AddApiKey("api_key", "YOUR_API_KEY");

             var securityApi = new SecurityApi();
-            var identifier = identifier_example;  // string | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) var startDate = 2013-10-20;  // DateTime? | Return price adjustments on or after the date (optional) var endDate = 2013-10-20;  // DateTime? | Return price adjustments on or before the date (optional) var nextPage = nextPage_example;  // string | Gets the next page of data from a previous API call (optional)
+            var identifier = "AAPL";  // string | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) var startDate = "2018-01-01";  // DateTime? | Return price adjustments on or after the date (optional) var endDate = "2019-01-01";  // DateTime? | Return price adjustments on or before the date (optional) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)

             try
             {